-The Combined Authority and Group have also considered the impairment of noncurrent assets in accordance with IAS 36 and after taking into account factors since external surveyors reviewed the property portfolio can identify no circumstances or events that would affect the carrying values of the assets.
+The Combined Authority and Group have also considered the impairment of non-current assets in accordance with IAS 36 and after taking into account factors since external surveyors reviewed the property portfolio can identify no circumstances or events that would affect the carrying values of the assets.
+However, Bradford Interchange station is currently non-operational due to damage that was found in January 2024 resulting from drainage issues.
+Structural engineers have been engaged to provide a diagnostic report and potential remedies with a view to reopening the facility at a future date.

-During 2022/23, the CA and Group has recognised a total impairment loss of £4.7m across a number of properties in its estate.
+During 2023/24, the CA and Group has recognised a total impairment loss of £2.3m across a number of properties in its estate.